godot-nim/demo/decbinhex4/README.md

 Extras:

-- A polygon with basic movement (unhide Polygon class, arrows/wasd).
+- A polygon with basic movement.
 Build this in the movement_demo folder, same command.
-Then unhide the node.
+Then unhide the node, arrows/wasd.
 - Minimum and maximum window size
 - A simple benchmark (I'm not sure what it actually correlates to, but uncomment the last line in method ready of main_class.nim)
 - An alternate main class by panno8M in readme folder.
 Cleaner and more advanced.

-Compare to the code of the 3.X version originally contributed to the zetashift's repo: https://github.com/zetashift/godotnim-samples/tree/master/decbinhex
+Compare to the code of the 3.X bindings version originally contributed here: https://github.com/zetashift/godotnim-samples/tree/master/decbinhex

+Known annoyance, not code-related: The GUI being able to shift size means that the window looks slightly off when scaled to the smallest size when displaying a result.
+The old version was smaller by default and did not have that issue.